Forest Resource Development Program (FRDP)

 Basically, this example is about as complicated as it gets.
 Nonetheless, most cases are simple, just a matter of timely application.
 I encourage you, as a landowner, to lean on your consultant.
 Certainly, they are digging into these programs provided by the USDA and other agencies.

-Contact Your Professional Forrester
+Contact Your Professional Forester

 Your forester or agent should guide you through the Forest Resource Development process.
 This process helps you maximize the potential of your land ownership.
 However, it’s not always as simple as just “cutting wood,” and that’s it.
 A lot goes into maximizing your investment and taking advantage of everything provided to help.

 So, sustain our forest resources.
-Your attorney can handle a partitioning suite.
+Your attorney can handle a partitioning suit.
 With help from your forester, you can acquire ownership of your property as an individual owner who can benefit from all the things that land ownership brings, including cost-share programs as well as other programs through your local and state governments.

 There is a multitude of programs to enhance and improve your land.
 You can receive assistance from Technical Service Providers (TSPs) who can help you and your forester obtain these benefits.
-Additionally, registered foresters who specialize in land management can offer their expertise to landowners through TSPs.Please take advantage of the programs our state has in place.
+Additionally, registered foresters who specialize in land management can offer their expertise to landowners through TSPs.
+Please take advantage of the programs our state has in place.
 Mississippi landowners have incentives to make their timberlands productive and sustainable.
-The state relies heavily on agriculture and timber industries.
+The state relies heavily on agriculture and the timber industries.